Airbus A350

-The Airbus A350 is a long-range, wide-body twin-engine jet airliner developed and produced by Airbus.
+The Airbus A350 is a long-range, wide-body twin-engine airliner developed and produced by Airbus.

-The first A350 design proposed by Airbus in 2004, in response to the Boeing 787 Dreamliner, would have been a development of the A330 with composite wings and new engines.
+The initial A350 design proposed in 2004, in response to the Boeing 787 Dreamliner, would have been a development of the Airbus A330 with composite wings, advanced winglets, and new efficient engines.

-As market support was inadequate, in 2006, Airbus switched to a clean-sheet "XWB" (eXtra Wide Body) design, powered by two Rolls-Royce Trent XWB turbofan engines.
-The prototype first flew on 14 June 2013 from Toulouse in France.
+Due to inadequate market support, Airbus switched in 2006 to a clean-sheet extra wide body (XWB) design, powered by two Rolls-Royce Trent XWB high bypass turbofan engines.
+The prototype first flew on 14 June 2013 from Toulouse, France.
 Type certification from the European Aviation Safety Agency (EASA) was obtained in September 2014, followed by certification from the Federal Aviation Administration (FAA) two months later.

-The A350 is the first Airbus aircraft largely made of carbon-fiber-reinforced polymers.
+The A350 is the first Airbus aircraft largely made of carbon-fibre-reinforced polymers.

-It has a new fuselage designed around a nine-abreast economy cross-section, up from the eight-abreast A330/A340.
+The fuselage is designed around a 3-3-3 nine-across economy cross-section, an increase from the eight-across A330/A340 2-4-2 configuration.
+(The A350 has 3-4-3 ten-across economy seating on select aircraft.)
 It has a common type rating with the A330.